Spectacular sights we lost in recent years

 Dublin Writers Museum, Dublin, Ireland

-Dublin is perfect for book lovers, home to sights such as the beautiful Trinity College Library and host to literary festivals throughout the year – the Irish capital has even been home to four Nobel prize winners (William Butler Yeats, Samuel Beckett, George Bernard Shaw and Seamus Heaney).
+Dublin is perfect for book lovers, home to sights such as the beautiful Trinity College Library and host to literary festivals throughout the year.
+The Irish capital has even been home to four winners of the Nobel Prize for Literature – WB Yeats, Samuel Beckett, George Bernard Shaw and Seamus Heaney.
 So it was sad news when the Dublin Writers Museum permanently closed its doors in the summer of 2022.

 Dublin Writers Museum, Dublin, Ireland